Best unlocked phones

 The best unlocked phones let you get whatever device you want while remaining free from carrier payment plans.
-Although you have to buy them upfront, you can then bring that unlocked handset to the best phone carrier for your needs.
+Although you have to buy these devices upfront, paying the full price all at once, you can then bring that unlocked handset to the best phone carrier for your needs.

 Don’t worry if you want to switch carriers.
 It’s super easy to jump from one to another when you own an unlocked phone, especially if you're looking to shave your monthly cost with any of the best cheap phone plans out there.
 And the best part is, you don’t have to pay any early termination fees.